Product Manager, Reteno

 Utilizing all the data available to you is a great way to improve your marketing activities.
 By collecting and analyzing customer data through omnichannel marketing software, you can learn a lot more about them and use this information to customize and retarget your ads.

 You might even discover new user segments that can be interested in your product and launch new marketing campaigns to attract them.
 Data is the cornerstone of any modern business and can help you understand the market, channels, and customers much better.

-Using data, you can segment your user base into different categories, which can be further grouped by their purchasing journey.
+Using data, you can segment your user base into different categories, which can be further grouped by customer behavior, people’s purchasing journey, and personal information.
 For example, some customers shop once a month while others once a year.
 These groups require different approaches and messages to yield results.
 Even small businesses can take this step and create customized messages and ads based on customer purchasing patterns.